Some links in this post may be affiliate links

 Leea flowers are attractive to wasps, bees, butterflies, flies and bettles which act as potential insect pollinators.
 However, it rarely blooms when grown indoors.
 It produces red flowers which later turn pink.
 The fruits are black berries.

-Leea Burgundy Plant (Leea coccinea) performs best in medium to bright light away from direct sunshine (filtered light), average warmth of 18-290C, moderate humidity of 50-55% and consistently moist, fertile, well-drained, all purpose soil coupled with monthly feeding during the growing season.
+To care for Leea Burgundy indoors, give it medium to bright indirect light (filtered light), average warmth of 18-290C, moderate humidity of 50-55% and consistently moist, fertile, well-drained soil coupled with monthly feeding during the growing season.

-Leea coccinea requires regular pruning to keep it neat as well as encourage a bushy growth.
+Leea coccinea care requires regular pruning to keep it neat as well as encourage a bushy growth.
 Repotting is needed only when it becomes pot-bound.
 Keep reading for more on these growing conditions and how to provide them.

 Regularly rotate the pot to ensure that the plant receives light on all sides for uniform growth and prevent lopsided growth.

-Feed Leea Burgundy with a balanced, water-soluble fertilizer every 3-4 weeks during the growing season.
-Stop feeding in the cold season as growth is minimal and feeding at this time can lead to fertilizer burn.
+Feed Leea Burgundy with a balanced, water-soluble fertilizer every 3-4 weeks in spring and summer to promote a healthy growth.
+Stop feeding in fall and winter as growth is minimal and feeding at this time can lead to fertilizer burn.

 Leea Burgundy (Leea coccinea) propagation is easily done from stem-tip cuttings at the beginning of the growing season.
 Stem-tip cuttings are taken from the upper part of the plant.